Buying Microsoft Office

 So now you will see adverts for Office 365, the subscription version of Office.
 You can buy Office 2016 in the shops, but at £95 for one license, the 5-license (or rather PC) version of Office 365 Home Premium at £75 looks a bargain.
 However, this is for 12 months only and if you stop subscribing, Office 365 will stop working.
 There are other issues too.
 Office 365 will be automatically and continuously updated.
 For many people that wonít be good.
 Remember when Microsoft introduced the Ďribboní toolbar in Office 2007 and the upheaval that caused.
 With Office 365, the changes will be continuous and frequent and the customer will just have to put up with them.

 It is also important to know that Office 2013 and 2016 will only run on Windows 7, 8 and 10.
-So if your PC is running XP or Vista it wonít work.
+Office 2019 will only run on Windows 10.
 PC World might accidentally forget to tell you that!

 In the unlikely event that there will be any special deals, look here on the Microsoft website.
 Also, check out the Software4Students website if you are a student.